boschkundendienst/raspisignage/README.md

 ### Ramdisk

 The installation routine does some folder linkage to point most temporary folders Chromium or Firefox uses to `/dev/shm/chromium` or `/dev/shm/mozilla`. `/dev/shm` is the built in Linux RAMDisk.
 Using it speeds things up and avoids unnecessary writes to the SD card.

+### VNC server

+If you have no monitor available and want to test your setup remotely consider using a VNC server as described [here](README_VNC.md).